-The Internet is obsessed with watching unboxing videos of all kinds, and people around the world have risen to fame for their stellar tech reviews.
+Unboxing is big these days.
 Marques Brownlee, also known as MKBHD on YouTube, is one such example.
-23-years old and host to over 4.5 million subscribers, is hailed as “the best technology reviewer on the planet”.
+He’s only 23 years old and is already host to over 4.5 million subscribers, often hailed as “the best technology reviewer on the planet”.

 So, we thought, why not create our own?
 We do out-of-box experience testing on a day-to-day basis for our clients, so had all the equipment we needed to get the production rolling.
 The only thing we were missing was some tech to review!